bitwes/Gut/documentation/docs/Hooks.md

+# Hooks
-# <div class="warning">This page has not been updated for GUT 9.0.0 or Godot 4.
+<div class="warning">This page has not been updated for GUT 9.0.0 or Godot 4.
 There could be incorrect information here.</div>
 # Overview
 Pre-run and post-run hooks allow you to take any initialization steps or verify the results of the run.